Bahrain - Artificial Reef Project (2012)

 Within Bahrain, an array of anthropogenic impacts have left their mark on the integrity and productivity of marine ecosystems with once complex marine habitats now reduced to rubble.
 During recent decades, extensive areas of benthic habitat have been decimated, not only by intense land reclamation and dredging activities, but also as a result of destructive and illegal fishing practices and natural events (e.g. sea temperature rise).

 The government of Bahrain has long experimented with the use of artificial reefs, not only as a tool to offset environmental damage, but also to enhance those subtidal areas which have the potential for increased productivity.
-Now, under the umbrella of the Public Commission for the Protection of Marine Resources, Environment and Wildlife (PCPMREW), PH Environment Gulf has been commissioned to design, construct, deploy and monitor ten artificial reefs (2620 artificial reef units in total) strategically located within Bahrain’s waters.
-The key objective is to enhance fish stocks within the selected areas, with a view to expanding the project should this initial phase prove successful.
+In September 2011 and under the umbrella of the Public Commission for the Protection of Marine Resources, Environment and Wildlife (PCPMREW), Environment Arabia (then known as PH Environment Gulf) were commissioned to design, construct, deploy and monitor artificial reefs (2620 artificial reef units in total) strategically located within the Kingdom of Bahrain’s waters.
+The key objective was to enhance fish stocks within the selected areas.

-It was decided at the outset that the US Patented Reef BallTM system would be the mainstay of the artificial reef unit design although indigenous designs which reflect both Arabian architecture and the natural topography of the seabed have been included.
-The majority of reef unit types, including all Reef Balls, are constructed in Bahrain at the premises of Reef Arabia using a high strength (50+ MPA) marine-grade concrete mix.
+It was decided at the outset that the US Patented Reef BallTM system would be the mainstay of the artificial reef unit design although indigenous designs which reflect both Arabian architecture and the natural topography of the seabed have also been included.
+Most of the reef units, including all Reef Balls, were constructed in Bahrain at the premises of Reef Arabia using a high strength (50+ MPA) marine-grade concrete mix.

-The first artificial reef complex (262 units) was deployed in March 2012 and the target date for deployment of all ten reef complexes is October 2012.
-Marine environmental monitoring of the reefs will continue for a further year on a quarterly basis; this monitoring will be temporally staggered in accordance with the sequential deployment of the reefs.
+The first artificial reef complex (262 units) was deployed in March 2012, while the remaining reef complexes were deployed in October 2012.
+Marine environmental monitoring of the reefs was carried out on a quarterly basis for one year after deployment.